10 Hours / 10 CEs

 • Intended Audience

-This training is designed for mental health professionals who are involved in or interested in forensic evaluation, expert report writing, and providing testimony in criminal and civil legal proceedings.
-It is ideal for those seeking to develop or enhance their skills in forensic assessment, expert reporting, and courtroom testimony, while ensuring compliance with evidentiary standards and ethical guidelines.
+This training is intended for mental health professionals who are involved in or interested in forensic evaluation, expert report writing, and providing testimony in criminal and civil legal proceedings.
+It is designed for those who prepare expert reports, testify in court, and ensure compliance with evidentiary standards and ethical guidelines.

 • Experience Level

-This training is applicable for entry-level professionals.
-This program is appropriate for licensed and pre-licensed mental health professionals seeking foundational knowledge in the provision of expert evidence in legal proceedings.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience with expert testimony and legal standards.

 • Practice Setting